Four injured, one dead, after man enters Dooky Chase’s with gunman in pursuit

 “The restaurant itself was not the target.
 It was the person running into the restaurant who was the target,” said Mayor Helena Moreno, who described it as “a very targeted event toward one person.”

 All the gunfire happened in the foyer, said New Orleans Police Department Supt.
-Anne Kirkpatrick, who said that the restaurant patrons who were injured were either on the list for a table or were waiting for an Uber to leave.
+Anne Kirkpatrick, who said that the restaurant patrons who were injured were either waiting for a table or for an Uber to leave.

 An inside door, between the foyer and the restaurant, remained shut during the incident, said Kirkpatrick, who said that the shooting incident was captured on video.